-1. Eight Honors courses in general education, 24 credits: The Honors Program offers a variety of Honors courses in general education each semester.
+1. Eight Honors general education courses, 24 credits: The Wood Honors College offers a variety of Honors courses in general education each semester.
 Most Honors courses correspond to regularly offered general education courses.
 For example, HON 122: Honors World History I is equivalent to HIS 105: World History I. Honors courses that don't correspond to regular general education courses can still fulfill general education requirements.
-(The general education categories that Honors courses fulfill are posted on the Honors course offerings.)
-Students usually complete most of their Honors courses in general education during their freshman and sophomore years.
+The general education categories that Honors courses fulfill are posted on the Honors course offerings page.

 Some seminars, including Honors Business and Society and Honors Introduction to Exceptionalities, meet core requirements for business and education majors, respectively, and students may occasionally be able to count other seminars toward the completion of their major requirements.
-Students will usually complete the Honors seminars during their junior and senior years.
-Students who complete undergraduate research or creative projects beyond the Honors capstone requirement may petition to substitute this experience for one or more of their Honors seminars.
+Students may begin taking Honors seminars in their sophomore year.
+Students who study abroad or complete undergraduate research, creative, or service-learning projects beyond the Honors capstone requirement may petition to substitute this experience for one or more of their Honors seminars.

-3. One Honors capstone project, 3 credits: The culmination of your Honors Program experience is your Honors capstone project.
+3. Honors Capstone Project, 3 credits: The culmination of your Wood Honors College experience is your Honors capstone project.
 The Honors capstone project is a major independent or collaborative research, creative, or service-learning project.
 Students usually complete their capstone projects during their senior year and present their projects at the Honors Symposium at the end of their senior year.
 Please review the Honors Capstone Project Handbook carefully for specific guidelines for completing your capstone project.

 These curricular requirements are summarized in the advising worksheets found on the Forms page of the Honors website.